thanna96/cli-cheatsheet/readme.md

 Useful Git and Linux commands
-git stash - Save modified and staged changes
+git show [SHA] - show any object in Git in human-readable format